vertica/VerticaPy/docs/Documentation Generation.md

 Running the ``refresh.sh`` script will generate the documentation on its own.

-But if there are issues, then you can run the contents of that refresh script line by line:
+If there are issues, you can run the contents of that refresh script line by line:

 - Uninstall verticapy if it is already installed
 ```